printerscanner/earthly-delights/content/blog/october-updates.md

 [Site Inspire](https://www.siteinspire.com/websites/12668-printer-scanner-studio) and [Site of Sites](https://www.siteofsites.co/websites/printer-scanner-studio) posted about printer_scanner, which officially means I'm a celebrity.
 If you found me through Site Inspire, feel free to say hi!

 Most excitingly, the incredible type foundry Velvetyne added [Mother Type](https://mother-type.de) to their [friends of Velvetyne](https://velvetyne.fr/velvetyne-libre-friends/) list.
 I've been a massive fan of Velvetyne for years, and it was fantastic to get a chance to chat with them.
-At Mother, we're working on riffing off of some of Velvetyne's open-source aspirations.
+At Mother, we're riffing some of Velvetyne's open-source tools.
 There will be a blog post about that coming up (thrilling).

+Thanks for reading!